inyong37/Study/_Computer/Software/Language.md

 Tool: Quartus II (Altera -> Intel), ModelSim, FPGA
 ```
 ## [HyperText Markup Language (HTML)](https://whatwg.org/)
+Hypertext Markup Language (HTML) is the standard markup language for documents designed to be displayed in a web browser.
+It can be assisted by technologies such as Cascading Style Sheets (CSS) and scripting languages such as JavaScript.[8]

 ## [Cascading Style Sheets (CSS)](https://www.w3.org/Style/CSS/)
 CSS is a simple mechanism for adding style to web documents.[1]